GerlechJen/Cryptocurrencies/README.md

 ![image0](https://github.com/GerlechJen/Cryptocurrencies/blob/main/Images/table.png)

 Finally, I used the MinMaxScaler().fit_transform method to scale the TotalCoinSupply and TotalCoinsMined columns between the given range of 0 and 1.
-Then I created a new DataFrame that contained the scaled data created and uses the clustered_df DataFrame index as its index.
+Then I created a new data frame that contained the scaled data created and uses the clustered_df data frame index as its index.
 I then added the CoinName and Class columns from the clustered_df data frame to this new data frame.
-The data farame looks like this:
+The data frame looks like this:

 ![image7](https://github.com/GerlechJen/Credit_Risk_Analysis/blob/main/Images/table2.png)